PedroZappa/readWriteFile/README.md

 6. Prints the contents of the file to the console.
 7. Closes the file.

 The program uses `fopen`, `fputs`, `fgets`, and `fclose` functions from the `stdio.h` library to manipulate the file.
-These functions provide a simple and straightforward way to work with files in C. [Source 3](https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/)
+These functions provide a simple and straightforward way to work with files in C.

 ## Usage